 One of our prinicpal lecturers, Mark Edwards, talks about the opportunity to go on an internship in America through the Amicus project.
 Our students, Hiral and Georgina descibe how we have helped them secure the internship and what it will bring to their future careers.

-Visit the Department of Humanities to view profiles of staff who teach in this subject area
+Visit the Department of Law and Criminology to view profiles of staff who teach in this subject area